Chakaa/cookie-garden-helper-reloaded/README.md

 Depending on the activated check:
 - **Auto-plant** : It will only plant a new seed if the bonus CpS is *below* the given value.
-A value of **0** is identical to the **Avoid Buffs** check, no bonus CpS, a value of **0.5** means only planting during a Clot, a value of **1** means only planting when there is no Frenzy, etc.
+A value of **0** is identical to the **Avoid Buffs** check, no bonus CpS, a value of **0.5** means only planting during a Clot, a value of **1** means only planting when there is no buff, etc.
 - **Auto-harvest** : It will only harvest if the bonus CpS is *above* the given value.
-A value of **1** means never harvest during a Clot or other malus, a value **7** means only harvest during a Frenzy, etc. Note: Auto-harvest CpS will only harvest plants that provide a harvesting CpS bonus.
+A value of **1** means never harvest during a Clot or other malus, a value **7** means only harvest during a Frenzy, etc.

+***Note:*** Auto-harvest CpS will only harvest plants that provide a harvesting CpS bonus.

 > The tooltip showing the saved plot is all shuffled around